 As part of the KGA major this unit is essential for students interested in the conservation and management of natural landscapes.
-It is a field-based unit, requiring students (and staff) to stay on site remote from any campus for 8 days during late November-early December.
+It is a field-based unit; requiring students (and staff) to work remote from any campus for up to 8 days during November.
 Transport to and from the venue will be provided from both Launceston and Hobart.

 |Unit name||Natural Environment Field Techniques|